The Matter of Persecuted Arts - A Heritage of Resilience

 Expressive Arts Focusing - Creative Compassion Blog April 11, 2023 ©Freda Blob

 Persecuted arts are witnessing the power of human creativity in the midst of destructive and life threatening circumstances.
-They hold a promise of resilience.
+They document incredible resilience and hold a promise of hope

 In 1933 art work of Hölzel and his students (and later colleagues, The Hölzel Circle) was to be exhibited at the National Art Exhibition, but the exhibition was cancelled due to National Sozialist seizure of power.

-Finding out about the members of the Hölzel Circle I visit the Stuttgart Hölzel House to find traces of their lives and their art, presented in a permanent exhibition.
-I feel intrigued by their work and cannot other but love their heritage.
+Finding out about the members of the Hölzel Circle we visit the Stuttgart Hölzel House.
+Here we find traces of their lives and their art presented in a permanent exhibition.
+We feel intrigued by their work and cannot other but hold up deep respect for their heritage

 Abstracts offer freedom of expression for the practitioner using Fine Arts pieces and receptive-active arts engagement as tools to build Relational Empathy from aesthetic feeling.
 Abstracts are interactive: It is the viewer, not the artist, who gives meaning to them.